UlrikDaae/Ulrik-Daae/README.md

 ### 🗂 My work
- _This is a work in progress.
+ _This is quite litteraly a work in progress.
 Feel free to send me a message to have a look at some of my past work that hasn't been shared here (yet)._

+However, I do have some Excel-files I've created this December for fun.
+They're fictitious, but quite realistic datasets that I have analysed.
+One is a trading journal and one is some personal expenses throughout the year 2022.

 ### 📫 Get in touch with me